shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ####Toronto Hotels
 * The building where I live has double rooms available for $80 a night.
-These are in the heart of Toronto, right next to the CN Tower, Rogers Centre: [You can view more information here](http://clubvista.ca/facilities/GS_A_Matrix_Guest_Suite-1).
+These are in the heart of Toronto, right next to the CN Tower, Rogers Centre: You can view more information here [http://clubvista.ca/facilities/GS_A_Matrix_Guest_Suite-1(http://clubvista.ca/facilities/GS_A_Matrix_Guest_Suite-1].